bogzbonny/yeehaw/README.md

 you apprised of some upcoming changes.
 If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, I'll try'n help out anyone who needs a hand fixing things broken by upcoming refactors / update a breaking changes doc with upgrade instructions.
+HAVE NO FEAR

 - There ain't much testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.
 - Taffy is going to be integrated in.
 It shouldn't change the existing location mechanisms just build on top of them.
-- Proper window minimization behaviour is blocking on the Taffy integration such that the minimized windows can follow a nice grid pattern.
-Currently minimization works, however multiple minimized windows will stack on each other in the same location.
+- Proper window minimization behaviour is blocking on the Taffy integration such that the minimized windows can follow a nice easy grid pattern.
+Currently minimization still somewhat works, however multiple minimized windows will stack on each other in the same location.
 - The $EDITOR text editor element - aka the element where you could use any editor like neovim/vim/emacs(I think?) currently doesn't provide good support for users who HAVEN'T set their $EDITOR env variable.
 This will be fixed at